 Under these lease and management services arrangements, we are responsible for purchasing the medical equipment used in the centers.
 We lease this medical equipment to the hospitals for a fixed period of time and establish and manage the centers in conjunction with our hospital partners.
 These arrangements are typically long-term in nature, ranging from six to 20 years.
 We receive from the hospital a contracted percentage of each center's revenue net of specified operating expenses.
 Such contracted percentage typically ranges from 50% to 90% and are typically adjusted based on a declining scale over the term of the arrangement.
 We also have centers that operate under revenue-sharing agreements, which stipulate the percentage of the revenue and the pre-operating expenses to be shared with our hospital partners.
 The specified operating expenses of centers typically include variable expenses, such as the salaries and benefits of the medical and other personnel at the center, the cost of medical consumables, marketing expenses, training expenses, utility expenses and routine equipment repair and maintenance expenses.
 Typically, these lease and management services arrangements may be terminated upon the mutual agreement of the parties if the centers experience an operating loss for a specified period of time or fail to achieve certain operating targets.
-In addition, the arrangements typically can be terminated upon the default or failure by either party to perform its respective obligations of the parties or the division of assets that have been acquired for the centers.
-Under certain of these arrangements, our hospital partners are required to compensate us based on the average contracted percentage for an agreed upon period of time if we are not responsible for the early termination.
+In addition, the arrangements typically can be terminated upon the default or failure by either party to perform its respective obligations under the arrangement.
+In the event of termination, most arrangements call for the parties to reach a mutual agreements, our hospital partners are required to compensate us based on the average contracted percentage for an agreed upon period of time if we are not responsible for the early termination.
 Since the beginning of 2007, we have terminated the agreements of ten centers in our network with our hospital partners primarily due to the unsatisfactory performances of the centers located in these hospitals.